Antoniiocer/Antoniiocer/README.md

 ###

 <p align="left">How ya doing!<br>Since I was little, I've been passionate about programming and the tech industry💻.
-In 2022, I started studying in a Web Applications Development Associate's Degree. <br>From the moment I began, I realized how vast and complex😵‍💫, yet incredibly interesting, this industry can be🧐. <br>Despite my youth, I am confident that I will overcome the challenges this field presents and become a better developer with each problem I encounter😁.</p>
+In 2022, I started studying a Web Applications Development Associate's Degree. <br>From the moment I began, I realized how vast and complex😵‍💫, yet incredibly interesting, this industry can be🧐. <br>Despite my youth, I am confident that I will overcome the challenges this field presents and become a better developer with each problem I encounter😁.</p>

 ###